Twin Cities Immigrant Orientation Guide

 Click here for answers to some frequently asked questions about the refugee crisis in Syria.

 From October 2014 through September 2015, we welcomed 408 refugees with most of our arrivals coming from Burma and Somalia.
-This October, we welcomed 36 refugees from Burma, Somalia, Belarus, Bhutan, and Iraq.
-So far, we are expecting 22 refugees in November.
+This December, we welcomed 18 refugees from Burma, Somalia, Oromia, Bhutan, and Iran.
+So far, we are expecting 16 refugees in January.